The Beauty of Aging

 In how you treat yourself, and everyone in it

-In my 40’s now, invisible aging is a favorite.
+In my 40’s, invisible aging is my favorite.
 Sometimes I subtly see it in longtime friends and family… and you know… if you have a life-long friend, seeing invisible aging in each other becomes a joy and a deeper reason to love each another.
 It’s a reason I miss my grandparents, especially grandma Margaret.
 I miss feeling her presence and raw authenticity reflected so clearly.

 So, yes — moisturize, wear the SPF, get the amazing haircut…. dooo it